-Part A covers inpatient hospital stays, skilled nursing facility stays, home health visits (also covered under Part B), and hospice care, and accounted for 32% of benefit spending in 2012.
-Part A benefits are subject to a deductible ($1,184 per benefit period in 2013) and coinsurance.
+- Part A covers inpatient hospital stays, skilled nursing facility stays, some home health visits, and hospice care.
+Part A benefits are subject to a deductible ($1,216 per benefit period in 2014) and coinsurance.

-Part B covers physician visits, outpatient services, preventive services, and home health visits, and accounted for 19% of benefit spending in 2012.
-Part B benefits are subject to a deductible ($147 in 2013), and cost sharing generally applies for most Part B benefits.
+- Part B covers physician visits, outpatient services, preventive services, and some home health visits..
+Part B benefits are subject to a deductible ($147 in 2014), and cost sharing generally applies for most Part B benefits.

-Part C refers to the Medicare Advantage program, through which beneficiaries can enroll in a private health plan, such as a health maintenance organization (HMO), and receive all Medicare-covered benefits.
-Payments to Medicare Advantage plans to cover Part A and Part B benefits accounted for 23% of benefit spending in 2012.
-More than 13 million beneficiaries were enrolled in a Medicare Advantage plan in 2012 (27% of all beneficiaries).
+- Part C refers to the Medicare Advantage program through which beneficiaries can enroll in a private health plan, such as a health maintenance organization (HMO) or preferred provider organization (PPO), and receive all Medicare-covered Part A and Part B benefits and typically Part D benefits.
+Enrollment in Medicare Advantage plans has grown over time, with nearly 16 million beneficiaries in a Medicare Advantage plan in 2014 (30% of all beneficiaries) (Exhibit 3).

 Benefit Gaps and Supplemental Coverage

-- Twelve percent of Medicare beneficiaries had no supplemental coverage in 2009, including a disproportionate share of the under-65 disabled, the near poor (incomes between 100% and 200% of the poverty level), rural residents, and black beneficiaries.3
+While most beneficiaries have some type of supplemental coverage, 18% of Medicare beneficiaries with traditional Medicare had no supplemental coverage in 2010, including a disproportionate share of beneficiaries under age 65 with disabilities, the near poor (those with incomes between $10,000 and $20,000), rural residents, and black beneficiaries.3